ValheKouneli/DevOps2024/README.md

 When visiting localhost:8198 on a browser, login info is asked.
 You can find login info from login.txt.
 When login info is entered correctly, two buttons and a textarea is displayed.
-When REQUEST is pressed, one of the node servers sends a request to the go server.
-Go server rensponds, and the reponse is displayed in the textarea.
+When REQUEST is pressed, a request is sent to one of the node servers.
+It send a request to the Go server, and when it gets it, it returns it, and the reponse is displayed in the textarea.

 When STOP is pressed, all containers are stopped.

 Nginx acts as a load balancer to the node servers.